xinau/terraform-provider-cue/docs/data-sources/export.md

 - `args` (List of String) Command-line arguments passed to instances loading.
 - `dir` (String) Directory to use for CUE's evaluation.
 If omitted the current directory is used instead.
 - `path` (String) Path to lookup inside CUE value.
+- `pkg` (String) Name of the package to be loaded.
+If not set it needs to be uniquely defined in it's context.

 ### Read-Only